 Now that the iTaste MVP 3.0 is available in 60W format, it is time for Innokin to step up their game and move past their iClear series.
 The iClear is a highly-rated product; don’t get me wrong.
 It just doesn’t handle sub ohms, high watts, or create competitive, rich clouds, which is why Innokin went back to the drawing board.
 They also bucked a trend by using polycarbonate instead of Pyrex for the tank.

-Polycarbonate has a reputation for cracking under pressure whether from heat or use or acidic liquids.
-The latest versions coming from Germany, however, appear to withstand a lot of abuse and Innokin is willing to bet new PC will be a durable alternative to Pyrex that will not infect juice with a strange, plastic-y taste.
-The iSub features stainless steel caps, a stainless steel drip tip, airflow control, and assorted colors of tank tube.
+Polycarbonate has a reputation for cracking under pressure, whether from heat or use or acidic liquids.
+However, the latest versions coming from Germany appear to withstand a lot of abuse, and Innokin is willing to bet the new PC will be a durable alternative to Pyrex that will not infect juice with a strange, plastic-y taste.
+The iSub features stainless steel caps, a stainless steel drip tip, airflow control, and assorted tank tube colors.
 PC is also cheaper than Pyrex, so this is a low-cost option compared to the rest.

 SMOK ATTA (Discontinued)